The aims of the course are to:

 – make reliable measurements of background noise and noise from a variety of sources, according to the requirements of the relevant British Standard or guidance document.

-Course Duration4 days & exam day
+4 days & exam day

-Number of Delegates12
+Number of Delegates

 Delegates will receive a certificate from the Institute of Acoustics upon successful completion